ravensgate-tux/hekate-chants/README.md

 IO HEKATE
 PHOSPHOROS — bring the dawn.
 TRIMORPHIS, walk beside me this day.
-KLEIDOKHOUS, open the way with light.
+KLEIDOKHOUS, unseal the path with the sacred key.
 IAOM
 ```